Pomax/are-we-flying/docs/index.md

 createBrowserClient(BrowserClient);
 ```

 As mentioned in the code, the `socketless.js` import is handled by the web client itself, it "just exists" if you're using `socketless`.
-So that just leaves looking at our `Plane` code:
+So that just leaves looking at our `Plane` code, which we'll put in `public/js/plane.js`:

 ```js
 // We'll be building this out later, but this will be our main entry point when it